Calm before the storm? – The launch of the outcome document of the Open Working Group on SDGs

 Bargaining on human rights

 At the same time, the document does not represent an overall victory for the governments of the North either.
 Although they attached great importance to it, the document lacks an overall rights-based approach, as this encountered widespread controversy, mainly among some countries in the G77.
 Despite frequent reference to terms like discrimination and inclusion, the document leaves little room for citizens to claim their rights.
 Instead it uses language relating to ‘access’, which is far less enforceable.
 For example, the reference to sexual and reproductive health rights has been deliberately kept out of the document, as it encountered too much opposition from predominantly Catholic and Islamic member countries.
+2 There was also controversy around citizens’ and political rights issues and, mainly due to opposition from countries like Russia and China, the targets on these issues are loosely defined, leaving room for national differentiation.
+3

 While countries in the North have mentioned the absence of a rights-based approach as one the major shortcomings of the outcome document, opponents of mainstreaming human rights throughout the 17 goals already consider the current inclusion of sensitive issues as a step too far, making renegotiation of these issues an unlikely prospect.